-1. Q: Should I submit a PIP claim or a workers' comp claim first?
+Q: Should I submit a PIP claim or a workers' comp claim first?

-A: You should immediately report the workers' compensation claim.
-You only have 30 days to file this type of claim, so it is essential to do this first.
+You have 30 days to file a workers' compensation claim so it is essential to do this as soon as possible.
 Personal Injury Protection claims also need to be filed with your car insurance company in order to coordinate benefits and avoid disputes.

-2. Q: Which pays my medical bills first?
+Q: Which pays my medical bills first?

 Personal Injury Protection, or PIP, pays your medical bills first.
 As a driver in Florida, you are required to have at least $10,000 of this type of coverage.
 This coverage pays for your injuries in a car accident up until the amount you have insured.
 The workers compensation system then works with your insurance carrier to coordinate benefits as the law specifies.

-3. Q: What if a drunk driver hit and injured me while I was driving on company time?
+Q: What if a drunk driver hit and injured me while I was driving on company time?
 Does that affect my claim?

-4. Q: What if I am injured in an accident that I caused on company time?
+Q: What if I am injured in an accident that I caused on company time?
 Do I still get workers' compensation?

 You are still entitled to workers compensation benefits in this case.
 The workers' comp system is a no-fault system, meaning that if you are injured within the scope of your employment, then it doesn't matter who or what caused the accident.
-Your personal injury case, on the other hand, is affected by who is at fault.
+Your personal injury case, on the other hand, may be affected by who is at fault.
 Call the Coye Law Firm today to see if you have more than one claim in your on-the-job car accident.

 Q: What about accidents resulting in property damage?
 Am I responsible if I cause it?

 Q: What happens if a dispute arises between my insurance companies?

 Q: Who do I contact if my medical bill isn't being paid?

 It depends.
-If you have personal injury protection coverage (which you are legally required to have ), then that pays first.
+If you have PIP coverage (which you are legally required to have ), then that pays first.
 However, if you have used all of those benefits, then workers' compensation may take over.
 If your medical bills aren't being paid and your claim has been processed, you need to speak with an attorney at the Coye Law Firm immediately to resolve the issue.
 Call our offices today to speak with a compassionate lawyer experienced in workers' compensation and personal injury matters.

 Q: Does workers' comp or PIP pay my deductible?

 These cases can be confusing.
 Personal Injury Protection and workers' compensation benefits are meant to help injured people, but their coordination may be complicated.
 If you are trying to pursue benefits from many areas, an experienced attorney from the Coye Law Firm can help you understand how your payments work together.
-Call our offices today.